Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/azureASCPushIntegration.md

 The following steps are required to configure integration of Cloudneeti application with Microsoft Azure Security Center for Azure Subscription(s) added as Cloud account(s) in Cloudneeti.

+Note: Cloudneeti pushes data on every successful Azure cloud account scan, this may take upto 48 hours to reflect the pushed data on ASC.

 ### Required Roles

 One or more people with the following roles are required to complete the Microsoft